jareware/css-architecture/README.md

 Do not target ID's (e.g. `#header`), because whenever you think there can be only one instance of something, [on an infinite timescale](https://twitter.com/stedwick/status/525777867146539009), you'll be proven wrong.
 One past example of this was when we wanted to weed out any data-binding bugs on a large application we were working on.
 We started two instances of our UI code, side-by-side in the same DOM, both bound to a *shared* instance of our data model.
 This was to make sure that all changes in the data model were correctly reflected in both UI's.
 Any components that you might have assumed to always be unique, such as a header bar, no longer are.
 This is a great benchmark for surfacing other subtle bugs related to assumptions about uniqueness too, by the way.
 I digress, but the moral of the story is: there's no situation where targeting an ID would be a *better* idea than targeting a class, so let's just not, ever.

 Neither should you target elements (e.g. `p`) directly.
 It's often OK to target elements that *belong to a component* (see below), but on their own, eventually you'll end up having to [undo those styles](http://csswizardry.com/2012/11/code-smells-in-css/) for a component that doesn't want them.
-Recalling our high level goals, this also goes against just about all of them (component-orientedness, avoiding the cascade like the plague, and being local by default).
-Setting things like fonts, line-heights and colors (a.k.a [inherited properties](https://developer.mozilla.org/en-US/docs/Web/CSS/inheritance)) on `body` *can* be the exception to this rule if you so choose, but if you're serious about component isolation, it's completely feasible to forgo even these (see below about working with external styles).
+Recalling our high-level goals, this also goes against just about all of them (component-orientedness, avoiding the cascade like the plague, and being local by default).
+Setting things like fonts, line-heights and colors (a.k.a [inherited properties](https://developer.mozilla.org/en-US/docs/Web/CSS/inheritance)) on `body` *can* be the exception to this rule if you so choose, but if you're serious about component isolation, it's completely feasible to forgo even these (see below about [working with external styles](#8-integrate-external-styles-loosely)).

 So with very few exceptions, your styles should always target a class.

 ### 2. Co-locate component code

-When working on a component, it helps tremendously if everything related to that component -- its JavaScript, styles, tests, documentation, etc -- live very close to each other:
+When working on a component, it helps tremendously if everything related to that component — its JavaScript, styles, tests, documentation, etc — live very close to each other:

 ```
 ui/